alexandergorka/eBook_CoverInjektor/README.md

 1. **Select PDFs** — click *Browse PDFs…* to choose one or more PDF files
 2. **Choose a cover** —
+   - **Option A: Search for existing covers**
      - The search box auto-fills from the first PDF's filename
      - Click *Search Covers* to fetch suggestions from Google Books & Open Library
      - Click any thumbnail to select it; a preview appears on the right
+   - **Option B: Upload your own image**
-   - Or switch to *Custom image file* and pick a local image
+     - Switch to *Custom image file* and pick a local image
+   - **Option C: Generate AI cover art** (requires OpenAI API key)
-   - Or switch to *Generate AI Cover Art* to create a unique cover with DALL-E
+     - Switch to *Generate AI Cover Art*
-     - The prompt auto-fills from the filename; edit it freely to get the look you want
+     - A descriptive prompt auto-fills based on the book title — edit it to customize the design
-     - Choose model (DALL-E 2/3), quality, and size, then click *Generate Cover*
+     - Adjust generation parameters:
+       - **Model**: Choose DALL-E 2 (faster, cheaper) or DALL-E 3 (higher quality, better prompt adherence)
+       - **Quality**: Standard or HD (DALL-E 3 only; HD costs more but provides enhanced detail)
+       - **Size**: Select from available dimensions (1024x1024, 1024x1792, 1792x1024 for DALL-E 3)
+     - Click *Generate Cover* to create your custom design (usually takes 10-30 seconds)
+     - The generated cover is automatically optimized for eBook formatting:
+       - Portrait orientation suitable for PDF first pages
+       - Professional typography with centered title placement
+       - High contrast and readability
+       - Clean, full-bleed design without mockup elements
 3. **Set destination** —
    - Connected ebook readers are auto-detected and listed
    - Click *Browse…* to choose any local directory